samhaug/China_ScSn_code/README.md

 # China_ScSn_code

-#1D workflow#
+Workflow:

+1. Use radon\_transform.py to create radon.h5 stream files.
+These are used for migration

+2. Use extract\_data\_reverb.py to make a reverb.h5 files.
+This code needs a synthetic and data h5 stream file.
+It uses cross correlation to find the reverb intervals in the data.

+3. Use deconvolve.py on each of the reverb.h5 files.
+This code needs to be run ffor synthetic and data.
+Name the output files synth\_deconvolve.h5 and data\_deconvolve.h5 as a convention.

+Steps 4 and five can be done in any order, but they need to read a deconvolve.h5 file.
+I run them at the same time, one reading synth\_deconvolve.h5, the other reading data\_deconvolve.h5

-make\_lookup.py makes an h5 lookup table for a specific event depth.
-You must make a separate lookup table for each event.
-Station information is not necessary.
+4. Run make\_3dreflection\_lookup.py to make a lookup table of reflection points.
+This code needs a deconvolve.h5 file to make a lookup table for corresponding reverb intervals

-extract\_reverb.py needs a filtered and processed h5 stream.
-It creates an h5 file of clipped reverberative intervals.

-deconvolve.py reads the h5 file made by extract reverb and deconvolves the parent phase from the reverberative interval.
-It saves the deconvolved traces as an h5 file.

-make\_reflection\_points.py makes an h5 lookup table of reflection coordinates using the output of deconvolve.py

-moveout\_correction.py reads the lookup table and the deconvolved h5 file and performs the moveout correction into depth domain.
-Then writes to another h5 file.

-#3D workflow#
-make\_3dlookup.py will make a moveout lookup table for a 3D tomographic model
+5. Run make\_3d\_lookup.py to make a lookup table for the moveout corrections.
+This code needs a deconvolve.h5 file to make a lookup table for corresponding reverb intervals

-extract\_3dreverb.py will use the 3d lookup table to clip reverberative intervals from data.

-Use deconvolve.py the same as in the 1D workflow

-moveout\_3dcorrection.py uses the 3d lookup table to perform the moveout correction
+6. grid\_3dsum.py takes both lookup tables, a deconvolve.h5 file, and the name of the output grid.
+Do this for both data and synthetic deconvolve files.

+7. Use combine\_grid.py to combine grid.h5 files from grid\_3dsum.py for many different events.